 Whether they knew it or not, our mothers and grandmothers taught us one of the most important lessons of investing: not having all of your eggs in one basket.
 Yet, through naivety, many investors, make this mistake.
-In investing parlance it is called ‘diversification’.
+In investing parlance it is referred to as having a lack of ‘diversification’.

-The purpose of diversifying your investment and pension portfolios is to maximise returns for minimal possible risk.
-And, whilst there is no such thing as ‘risk-free’ (because there are many different forms of risk as I explain in this video), nor can you have higher returns without higher risk, by spreading your portfolio across asset classes and around the globe, you avoid the risk of any one part of your portfolio having a greater impact on your overall wealth.
+The purpose of diversifying your investment and pension portfolios is to maximise returns for less risk.
+And, whilst there is no such thing as ‘risk-free’ (because there are many different forms of risk as I explain in this video) and neither can you have higher returns without higher risk, by spreading your portfolio across asset classes and around the globe, you avoid the risk of any single part of your portfolio having a greater impact on your overall wealth.

 In my experience UK investors don’t diversify enough for two principal reasons:

 - As a nation, we have an obsession with property ownership and many see buy-to-let property investing as the only way to invest.
-I believe this is primarily due to a lack of knowledge of the alternatives but although there is nothing inherently unsuitable with property investing you are placing the quality of your future on the relative success of a single asset class in a single country (and often a single property in a single region of the country).
+I believe this is primarily due to a lack of knowledge of the alternatives but, even though there is nothing inherently unsuitable with property investing, you are placing the quality of your future on the relative success of a single asset class in a single country (and often a single property in a single region of the country).

-2. Investors around the world, not just in the UK and not just private investors but many so-called ‘professionals’, also tend to invest too much in the UK (or their respective domestic stock market).
-This ‘home-bias’ is a result of the comfort of investing in what you know because it feels safer but there is no real benefit of doing so.
+2. Investors around the world, not just in the UK and not just private investors but many so-called ‘professionals’, also tend to invest too much in the UK stock markets (or their respective domestic stock market).
+This ‘home-bias’ is a result of the comfort of investing in what you know because it feels safer despite there being no real benefit of doing so.

 It does, however, bring with it the idiosyncratic risks of the domestic economy exacerbating portfolio losses compared to a more globally diverse portfolio.
-Brexit being a current prime example.
-It’s doesn’t even have to be a 100% allocation to the UK stock markets; on a market capitalisation basis the UK stock markets equate to 6% of the total stock market value globally but yet UK investors may have 25% or more of their portfolios in the UK.
+Brexit is a prime current example.
+It doesn’t even have to be a 100% allocation to the UK stock markets; on a market capitalisation basis, the UK stock markets equate to 6% of the total stock market value globally yet UK investors may have 25% or more of their portfolios in the UK.

 What is more, a portfolio that is made up of different asset classes will experience fewer extremes than a portfolio that is invested entirely in the equity markets.
 This is due to the effect of correlation: stock markets tend to move in the same direction as each other but Government Bonds and stock markets tend to (but not always) move in opposite directions.